dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 - **Social Security**, the government program that provides monthly payments to the elderly, paid for by payroll taxes on current workers.

 - **Returns from investments**, accumulated during working years.
-The most important vehicle for building wealth through investing is the 401(k), named for the section of the tax code that defines them.
+The most important vehicle for building wealth through investing is the 401(k) account, named for the section of the tax code that defines it.

 The 401(k) allows workers to place a portion of their pre-tax income into a special account using automatic payroll deductions; every month a bit of your check is deducted and automatically invested into a fund that you've set up.
 Most employers will also **match** 401(k) contributions up to a certain amount: this can be a major source of free money for retirement.